JanRII23/gatsbyPortfolio/src/blog/my-first-post.md

 	Alerts – log access control failures, alert admins, when appropriate Indirect object reference – limit meaning of the parameter to the user’s scope or non-predictable character string IDOR / URL Manipulation Case Studies

 Pre-reading
-Fundamental Security Principles
-	Never trust users, even the most trusted individuals can have their information stolen Least Privilege
-	The principle holds the idea that a user should only be allowed/privilege of access which are essential to the user’s work or overall experience
-	Code should also follow the same principle thus OOP Simple is more secure  complex systems is a double edged sword, meaning that it can introduce bugs and security vulnerabilities
-	Expect the unexpected security is proactive, not reactive.
-Always think of ways in which a hacker might think.
-Provide a template of edge cases to consider when thinking of a system vulnerability
-	Defense in depth  have layers of security in place People, technology, and process.
-Think how a skydiver doesn’t just jump with one parachute
-	Security through obscurity  instead of username found, but password wrong.
-Place username or password wrong this give the hacker no information of either or was correct
-	Prefer whitelisting over blacklisting listing what or who is permitted over what is forbidden.
-That way make everything private and just allow access better to manage the distribution of information “i.e. secure by default”
-	Map data movement and exposure, data is a commodity take note of how data is entered into the system, moves within the system, where it is stored, and how it returned/used

-HTTP Request Types
-	HEAD, PUT, DELETE, CONNECT, and OPTIONS are other examples but the most common is GET and POST Get request
-	Sent when url is submitted in the browser location bar or a user clicks a link Send data in the URL and query string
-	Reloadable
-	Can bookmark
-	User for read-only operations
-	View, search, sort, or filter data
-	Data does not change
-POST request
-	Sent when web form is submitted
-	Send data in the URL and as an attachment Semi-reloadable
-	Can not bookmark
-	Used for write operations
-	Create, update, or delete data
-	Data does not change

-The most common web based attack is URL Manipulation
-	List common types of manipulation
-	What exactly is a URL??